BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 himself, Frodo declines which sends Boromir into a fit of rage -- signs that the Fellowship is indeed breaking.
 Using the Ring to escape, Frodo makes his way to the Seeing Seat of Amon Hen, and out of Boromir's reach, before taking off the Ring.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image51.jpeg){width="5.176388888888889in"
-height="3.5034722222222223in"}

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image52.jpeg){width="2.926388888888889in"
-height="3.0569444444444445in"}SPECIAL
-RULES

-LAYOUT

-The board represents Amon Hen and the Seeing Seat.
-The Seeing Seat should be placed on a hill 6" from the centre of the northern board edge (see map).
-The rest of the board should be densely packed with trees, bushes and other undergrowth.

-To the Rescue! -- Having heard the commotion from afar, Legolas and Gimli now race to rescue Aragorn and Frodo.

-At the end of each Good Move phase, the Good player rolls a D6 and adds the turn number.
-If the total is 10 or more then Legolas and Gimli have arrived and may move onto the board from any board edge via the rules for
-Reinforcements.

-Scouting Uruk-hai -- The hills are crawling with Uruk-hai who are searching for the Halflings to take them back to Isengard.

-At the end of each Evil Move phase, the Evil player rolls a D6 for each Uruk-hai model not currently on the board.
-On a 4+, that model may move onto the board from a board edge chosen by the player with Priority via the rules for Reinforcements.
-Previously slain Warrior models may also return to the board in this manner.

-PARTICIPANTS

-Good: Frodo Baggins with Sting and Mithril Coat; Aragorn -- Strider with bow; Legolas Greenleaf; Gimli, son of Glóin.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image53.jpeg){width="5.886805555555555in"
-height="4.329861111111111in"}All Good models have an Elven Cloak.

-STARTING POSITIONS

-The Good player deploys Aragorn and Frodo in base contact with the Seeing Seat.
-The Evil player then deploys Lurtz and half of the Uruk-hai Scouts within 3" of the northern board edge.

-The other models will be available as the game goes on.

-OBJECTIVES

-The Uruk-hai have come to claim the Ring for Saruman and to kill all who stand in their path.
-Should either Frodo or Aragorn fall, all shall be lost.

-The Good player wins if Frodo can escape the board via the southern board edge whilst Aragorn is still alive.
-If either Frodo or Aragorn is slain, the Evil player wins.

-Evil: Lurtz; Uruk-hai Scout Captain with two-handed weapon; 24 Uruk-hai Scouts: 8 with shield, 8 with Uruk-hai bow, 8 with no additional wargear.

-[]{#bookmark59 .anchor}BOROMIR'S
-REDEMPTION

-W] [ith Aragorn
-fighting off dozens of Uruk-hai up by the Seeing Seat, the rest of Saruman's forces are scouring the woodland in search of the Halflings they have been sent to retrieve for their master.
-With the hills now crawling with Uruk-hai Scouts, the Hobbits decide to hide in the thick undergrowth so as not to be discovered.

-From within their hiding place, Merry and Pippin can see Frodo pressed against a tree, yet as they try to signal him they realise that Frodo intends to leave and travel to Mordor alone.
-With an act of great bravery, or perhaps foolishness, Merry and Pippin reveal themselves to the Uruk-hai to draw them away from Frodo and towards themselves.

-With the Uruk-hai now making a beeline straight for them, Merry and Pippin try to evade their pursuers.
-However, the Uruk-hai are strong and fast and soon catch up to their quarry.
-With the Hobbits all but cornered, Boromir arrives to attempt to prevent them from being carried away to Isengard, and to make amends for the way he treated
-Frodo.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image54.jpeg){width="5.179861111111111in"
-height="3.2736111111111112in"}

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image55.jpeg){width="2.4069444444444446in"
-height="2.4034722222222222in"}(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image56.jpeg){width="2.4930555555555554in"
-height="1.2333333333333334in"}

 SPECIAL RULES